lhauspie/front-exploration/webpack-sample/README.md

 ## Minifying the JavaScript files

-This tuto ask to install an additionnal dependency:
+This tuto asks to install an additionnal dependency:
 ```bash
 npm install uglifyjs-webpack-plugin --save-dev
 ```
-So I decided to make some research before doing so and I was right beacause I found this [documentation about Minifying](https://webpack.js.org/guides/production/#minification) where they say:
+So I decided to make some research before doing so and I was right because I found this [documentation about Minifying](https://webpack.js.org/guides/production/#minification) where they say:
-> Webpack v4+ will minify your code by default in `production mode.
+> Webpack v4+ will minify your code by default in `production` mode.

 ## Environment Production vs Developpment